The Rainforest Alliance, Fairtrade International, and UTZ are different organizations that all share similar missions and goals.

 Some points of difference between the Rainforest Alliance and Fairtrade

 The Rainforest Alliance differs from Fairtrade in the focus and strategy of their missions.

 Fairtrade's standards are designed to tackle poverty and empower producers in the world’s poorest countries, giving them a guaranteed price for their products.
-Rainforest Alliance certification focuses on how farms are managed, with certification being awarded to farms that meet the comprehensive standards of the Sustainable Agriculture Network (SAN), a coalition of local, grassroots organizations.
-The SAN standard encompasses all three pillars of sustainability—social, economic, and environmental—and empowers farmers with the knowledge and skills to negotiate for themselves in the global marketplace.
-Rainforest Alliance certification and trainings (including a newly launched Farmer App) are teaching farmers, farm workers, and their families to farm efficiently and responsibly, growing their bottom lines today and conserving the fertile soils and natural resources on which they and their children will depend in the future.
+Rainforest Alliance certification focuses on how farms are managed, with certification being awarded to farms that meet the comprehensive standards of the Sustainable Agriculture Standard, which encompasses all three pillars of sustainability—social, economic, and environmental—and empowers farmers with the knowledge and skills to negotiate for themselves in the global marketplace.
+Rainforest Alliance certification and trainings (including our Farmer App) are teaching farmers, farm workers, and their families to farm efficiently and responsibly, growing their bottom lines today and conserving the fertile soils and natural resources on which they and their children will depend in the future.